Simon’s Town Dockyard

 By the mid-19th century, steam engineering and coaling facilities were added.
 In 1885, the Cape Colony government transferred the assets of the Simon’s Bay Dock and Patent Slip Company to the British Admiralty.
 However, by the end of the century, it became clear that more space was needed for the modern navy’s growing demands.

-In 1898, an extension of the dockyard to the east began, with Sir John Jackson and Co.
-Ltd. appointed for the project.
+In 1898, an extension of the dockyard began.
+Sir John Jackson and Co.
+Ltd. wwere appointed for the project.
 Construction started in 1900, resulting in a new 11-hectare harbour with a 914-meter breakwater.
 The development included a 240-meter long, 29-meter wide drydock and a steam factory.
-This drydock, named ‘Selborne Graving Dock’ after the Earl of Selborne, was completed in 1910.
+This drydock was named ‘Selborne Graving Dock’ after the Earl of Selborne and was completed in 1910.

 1957 under the Simon’s Town Agreement, the naval base was handed over to the South African Navy.
 The dockyard was expanded again in 1975, with land reclamation and extensions to form a new tidal basin.